fChristenson/My-life-as-a-programmer/README.md

 ### Popular

+> What is aspect oriented programming?

+> When should I use aspect oriented programming?

 > How do I make a good odesk profile?

 > what are employers looking for in a odesk developer?